-There was a time when no one had even heard of Airtable.
+There was a time not too long ago when no one had even heard of Airtable.
 Now suddenly, everyone is using it, and it’s not without reason.

 This cloud collaboration service combines the power of a database with the user interface of a spreadsheet, complete with tons of convenient templates to facilitate easy collaboration and organization.

 No wonder, Airtable makes a solid choice for many use cases.
 But what are these options?
-Only one way to find out… read on.
+Read on to find out.

 What Is Airtable Anyway and How Does It Work?